 If Chronic Kidney Disease or Dialysis patients see any redness, blistering or swelling in the legs; especially if it is getting worse, they should consider the following:

 - Elevate your swollen feet and legs for a while each day - especially after you’ve been on your feet for a long period of time.
 This allows gravity to assist in bringing the blood back to the center of your body (where all the important fluid-processing organs are).

 - Eat right and reduce your fluid intake.
 If you are finding that you are over drinking due to the heat and dryness of the summer, then cut your water intake and substitute it with ice or frozen juice popsicles.

 - Wear compression socks to help push fluid out of the legs and reduce swelling.

 - If your swelling persists then bring it to the attention of your Healthcare Team who can adjust your diet plan or offer additional options.

 Recommended Reading: Uncommon And Realistic Strategies To Control And Prevent Diabetic Related Swelling

 How do YOU prevent swelling during the summer while maintaining your health?
-Share your insights and learn from others with Chronic Kidney Disease, Dialysis, Diabetes and High Blood Pressure by Liking KidneyBuzz.com and joining the discussion with over 25,700 Friends.
-Similarly, visit KidneyBuzz.com every day so you, along with the other 100,000 monthly visitors, can access the Number One (1) source of Daily News, Information, Impact Meals, Inspiration, and tailored Products and Services to help teach those with Chronic Kidney Disease, Dialysis, Diabetes and High Blood Pressure how to better manage and improve their lives.
+Share your insights and learn from others with Chronic Kidney Disease, Dialysis, Diabetes and High Blood Pressure by Liking KidneyBuzz.com and joining the discussion with over 64,000 Friends (click here).
+Similarly, visit KidneyBuzz.com every day so you, along with the other 200,000 monthly visitors, can access the Number One (#1) source of Daily News, Information, Impact Meals, Inspiration, and tailored Products and Services to help teach those with Chronic Kidney Disease, Dialysis, Diabetes and High Blood Pressure how to better manage and improve their lives.